tfemby/RPI_USB_Gadgets/README.md

 Connection 'Auto Ethernet' (xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) successfully deleted.
 ```

-Plug your micro-usb into your Pi's data port (if using a Pi Zero) and the other end into a usb port of your
+Plug your micro-usb into your Pi's data port (if using a Pi Zero or Pi Zero 2) and the other end into a
-host.
-I'm not fully sure about how this works on other versions of Pi's but this works for me.
+usb port of your host.
+I'm not fully sure about how this works on other versions of Pi's but this works
+for me.

 Now find the usb0 interface on the host.
 It may have been renamed.